grazhopper/svndumptool/README.txt

 SvnDumpTool is a tool for processing Subversion dump files (Subversion is a version control system available from http://subversion.tigris.org/).
-It's written in python (tested with python 2.4.4 on linux, though 2.3 should work fine too).
+It's written in Python (tested with Python 2.4.4 on Linux, though 2.3 should work fine too).

 It has the following commands: